3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

 - Time for this slide: 30
-- Idea/goal of this slide: TODO
+- Idea/goal of this slide: To show our effort to integrate OP-TEE using our port for RK3566 and problems we have met.
 - What to say:
     - TODO
 - Notes:
-    - TODO
+    - Using Rockchip ATF binary and self-compiled OP-TEE OS and TAs binaries via `meta-arm` recipes.
+    - No OP-TEE OS or TAs issues.
+    - PKCS#11 TA and Secure Storage can be initialized and used.

 ---